Organize an Hour of Code in Your Community During Computer Science Education Week, December 5 - 11

-Anyone, anywhere can organize an Hour of Code event, and anyone from ages 4 to 104 can try the one-hour tutorials, which are available in 40 languages.
-Learn more about how to teach an Hour of Code.
-Visit the Get Involved page for additional ideas for promoting your event.
+Anyone anywhere can organize an Hour of Code event, and anyone from ages 4 to 104 can enjoy any of a number of fun, engaging, and educational projects which are available in several languages.
+Learn more about how to host an Hour of Code and how to promote an event.